njisaf/heretogether-redux/README.md

 GET to login to a user account.

-`/api/profile`
+### Hospitals

+`/api/hospital`

+POST to create a new hospital.

+`/api/hospital/:hospitalID`

+DELETE to delete a hospital.

+### Profiles

+`/api/hospital/:hospitalID/profile`

+POST to create a new profile.

+`/api/hospital/:hospitalID/profile`

-GET to see all user profiles.
+GET to fetch a list of all profiles associated with a hospital.

-`/api/profile/:profileID`
+`/api/hospital/:hospitalID/profile/:profileID`

-GET, POST, PUT, DELETE for a single user profile.
+GET, PUT, DELETE to fetch or modify an individual profile.

-`/api/profile/:profileID/status`
+### Status

+`/api/hospital/:hospitalID/status`

+POST to create a new status post.

+`/api/hospital/:hospitalID/status`

-GET all status posts for a single user profile.
+GET to fetch a feed of all status posts for an individual hospital.

-`/api/profile/:profileID/status/:statusID`
+`/api/hospital/:hospitalID/status/:statusID`

-GET, POST, PUT, DELETE for a single user status post.
+GET, PUT, DELETE to fetch or modify an individual status post.

-`/api/feed`

-GET all status posts from all users.